Eastern Sierra Nevada Mountains Workshop — 2025

 Our accommodations, as well as our workshop conference meeting room, are at the Dow Villa Motel, a remarkably clean, airy, wonderful motel that is extremely comfortable.
 (For those who wish to camp, nearby campgrounds are available.
 You can also make your own reservation elsewhere for the duration of the workshop, if you so choose.)

-The workshop begins on Sunday, February 25 in the town of Lone Pine, in the Owens Valley, North America’s deepest valley.
-We ask all participants to arrive the day before that, Saturday, February 24, and join us for an informal “get-to-know-you” dinner that evening, when our motel reservation also begins.
+The workshop begins on Sunday, February 23 in the town of Lone Pine, in the southern end of the Owens Valley, North America’s deepest valley, bounded to the west by the Sierra Nevada mountains, and to the east by the Inyo and White mountains.
+We ask all participants to arrive the day before that, Saturday, February 22, and join us for an informal “get-to-know-you” dinner that evening, when our motel reservation also begins.
 The workshop begins shortly after breakfast the following morning.

 The workshop runs until noon Saturday.
-March 2.
+March 1.
 Please make your travel plans with that in mind, so you don’t miss any of the workshop.
 If you are coming from a long distance you can fly into either Reno, Las Vegas or Los Angeles, where you can rent a car for the drive to Lone Pine.
-(From Reno plan on a 3-hour drive; from Los Angeles or Las Vegas plan on a 4-hour drive.)
+(From Reno, Los Angeles or Las Vegas plan on a 4-hour drive.)
 During the workshop, we will carpool to our various outdoor field destinations.
 Detailed travel plans will be sent to you once you apply for the workshop.

 Accommodations have already been secured at the Dow Villa Motel in Lone Pine for the duration of the workshop.
 Once you sign up for the workshop, you'll be asked for your room preference—either a single or shared room—and your accommodations are taken care of.
 You simply pay for your room at the desk when you arrive for the workshop.
 (If you plan to camp or make your own motel reservation elsewhere, just let the workshop know.
 We accept that, as well.)